satyarsh/MediCareLaravel/README.md

 *   PHP >= 8.2
 *   Composer
+*   Laravel >= 12.0
-*   MariaDB or other compatible database
+*   Mysql/MariaDB or other compatible databases that Laravel support

 ### Installation